Skip to main content

 logrotate -d /etc/logrotate.d/juicefs

 JuiceFS provides command line auto-completion scripts for Bash and Zsh to facilitate the use of juicefs commands.
-Please refer to this documentation for details.
+For details, see this document for details.